agarciamontoro/leap-motion-project/README.md

 ```

 ## Execution and usage
-Connect the Leap Motion, start the daemon -with `sudo leapd`-, and execute the following order:
+Connect the Leap Motion, start the daemon -with `sudo leapd` or `sudo systemctl start leapd`-, and execute the following order:
 ```
 $> python2 main.py
 ```